COVID-19 Information

 Anyone feeling symptoms of Coronavirus must wear a well-fitting mask and isolate until they have a negative test.

-Positive Covid results must be reported to Student Health Services (students) by emailing [email protected] or Human Resources (employees) [email protected].
+Positive COVID results must be reported to Student Health Services (students) by emailing [email protected] or Human Resources (employees) by emailing [email protected].

-While Stevens is no longer conducting universal contact tracing, we remain committed to providing COVID-19 related support for the community.
-Student Health Services will provide information to you regarding notifying your contacts once you report your positive case as well as information on missing class due to coronavirus.
+While Stevens is no longer conducting universal contact tracing, we remain committed to providing COVID-related support for the community.
+Student Health Services will provide information about notifying your contacts once you report your positive case as well as information on missing class due to COVID.

-• All Students are to report positive cases by emailing [email protected].
-If a student is living in on-campus housing they must also report the positive case to the RA at the same time.
+• All students must report positive cases by emailing [email protected].
+If astudent is living in Stevens housing, they must also report the positive case to their RA at the same time.

-• After students report their positive case, information on isolation, contact tracing, how to request recordings of lectures, and dining information will be emailed to the student.
+• After students report their positive case, information on isolation, contact tracing, contacting professors, and dining information will be emailed to the student (if this occurs outside of normal business hours, this will be sent on the next business day).

-• Students in isolation may leave only to seek medical care, obtain food or pharmaceuticals.
+• During the infectious period, students may leave their room only to seek medical care, obtain food or pharmaceuticals.

-• All students on the meal plan can:
+• Students on the meal plan who are isolating can:

 • Mobile order and pick up from a Stevens Dining location